 “We believe making this thoughtful and deliberate alternate will result in better services for our customers and better reports for our employees.”

-“What we’ve heard from seniors is they need more services and longer visit times, and nowadays’s B.C.
+The CEO of the care company affiliation, Daniel Fountaine, says most of the employer’s members tell him that their body of workers no longer needs to work for the government and heard from senior staff that they need more services and longer visit times and nowadays, B.C.
 Government decision does not mean anything to deal with this,” BCCPA CEO Daniel Fontaine said.
-“Seniors are in search of greater help with their everyday needs, inclusive of getting a cup of tea, doing their laundry, or help with medicines.“
+“Seniors are in search of greater help with their everyday needs, including getting a cup of tea, doing their laundry, or help with medicines. ”

 “This decision to convey them lower back into government-run operations is fraught with risks and makes no realistic experience from the standpoint of seniors.”